Rhode aspinifera

-Rhode aspinifera is a genus of Slovenian woodlouse spider, found primarily within caves.
+Rhode aspinifera is a species of Slovenian woodlouse spider, found primarily within caves.

 Description

 Mature males have a total length of 3.3–3.4 mm, and females a total length of 3.8–4.6 mm.
 The carapace and sternum are reddish-brown in colour.
 A dorsal and a ventral scutum cover almost all of the abdomen.
 The promargin of the chelicerae has three teeth, and the retromargin has a single denticle.
 The eyes are completely absent, as their primary habitat is inside caves.
 The legs are covered in hair, especially on the ventral side of the metatarsi.